20kdc/c3ds-projects/python/kc3dsbpy/HELP.md

 * Dump a lot of data to custom properties for rigging.
 * Convert images to C16.
 * Do the above to render multiple skeletons from a single button press.
+* Do most of the above and record ATT positions into ATT files.

 The addon has something of a "simple to get working, hard to master" attitude in design.